 You can see these ratings on each fund factsheet, which you should always read before making any investment decisions.

-If you’re unsure which level of risk is right for you, book an appointment with a Wesleyan Financial Services Consultant for professional financial advice.
+If you’re unsure which level of risk is right for you, book an appointment with a Specialist Financial Adviser from Wesleyan Financial Services.

 Investing in funds with Wesleyan Group

 Wesleyan provides a range of life insurance-based investment products, including the Capital Investment Bond and Flexible Savings Plan.
-Both offer a choice of 17 managed funds, including the flagship With Profits Fund – which can also be accessed via a With Profits ISA.
+Both offer a choice of 17 managed funds, including the flagship With Profits Fund – which can also be accessed via a Wesleyan Stocks and Shares ISA.